Heard says Depp subjected her to ‘disgusting’ grilling about sex scene with Franco

 Amber Heard says Johnny Depp subjected her to ‘disgusting’ and violent grilling about sex scene with James Franco

-Ms Heard is testifying in defamation trial in Virginia
+Heard is testifying in defamation trial in Virginia

 Amber Heard has alleged that Johnny Depp once subjected her to a “disgusting” and violent grilling about a sex scene she had filmed with James Franco.

-Ms Heard returned to the witness stand for a second day on Thursday (5 May) as part of the defamation case opposing her and Mr Depp in Fairfax, Virginia.
+Ms Heard returned to the witness stand for a second day on Thursday as part of the defamation trial opposing her and Mr Depp in Fairfax, Virginia.

 She was asked about an incident she alleges occurred on a private flight in 2014.
 At the time, Ms Heard had been cast to star alongside Mr Franco in The Adderall Diaries, a thriller that was ultimately released in 2016.

 “He was mad at me for taking the job with James Franco,” Ms Heard said.
-“He hated – hated James Franco and was already accusing me of secretly having a thing with him in my past, since we had done [the 2008 movie Pineapple Express] together.”
+“He hated, hated James Franco and was already accusing me of secretly having a thing with him in my past, since we had done [the 2008 movie] Pineapple Express together.”

-The alleged incident happened in May 2014 on a flight beween Boston and Los Angeles.
+The alleged incident happened in May 2014 on a flight between Boston and Los Angeles.

 She told the court Mr Depp sent a plane to pick her up, and that she boarded it first.
 She said that when Mr Depp arrived, she got a sense he was not sober.

-“I didn’t realize at the time that I had already become really sensitive to these little changes, because my life changed depending on what he was on,” she said.
+“I didn’t realise at the time that I had already become really sensitive to these little changes, because my life changed depending on what he was on,” she said.
 “He gets on the plane and I just knew, every cell of my body, something was wrong.”

 Ms Heard said Mr Depp came “straight up to me”.
 “He doesn’t say anything to me, but he’s looking at me.
 He’s got his glasses on and he takes them off in this kind of aggressive manner,” she said.